dotnet/SqlClient/BUILDGUIDE.md

 >  msbuild -p:configuration=Release
 > ```

+Only with package and NetStandardPackage reference types, a none-AnyCPU platform can be used, otherwise, the specified platform will be replaced with AnyCPU on the build process.

 ### Building Tests with Reference Type

-For .NET Core, all 4 reference types are supported:
+For .NET, all 4 reference types are supported:

 ```bash
 msbuild -t:BuildTestsNetCore -p:ReferenceType=Project